 Home to the indigenous people known as the Torajans, you’ll be surrounded by stunning nature and the most unique architecture you’ll ever see.
 The homes are inspired by the boats from China that the Torajans used to travel with and the people of Toraja have one of the most complex funeral traditions in the world, giving this destination in Indonesia a bit of an eerie vibe.

 The Ma’nene ceremony that only happens every three years was going on in the Sareale Village while we were there.
 I personally did not feel comfortable witnessing this so I cannot speak on my experience but for the Torajans, life doesn’t end after death.
 The tradition involves digging up the dead, cleaning and grooming them as a mark of respect between life and death.
 An interesting experience to say the least.
-If you’d like a more in-depth perspective, one of my travel partners on the trip describes the traditions perfectly here.

 Things to do: